NeilWkz/the-movie-zone/README.md

 ### My Pre-Dev Assumptions

-I'm going to try to test as much as I can, and TDD (which is a bit out of my comfort zone) as much as possible within the time constraints (I only had 24 hrs 🕐⚡ free at the weekend).
+I'm going to try to test as much as I can, and TDD (which is a bit out of my comfort zone) as much as possible within the time constraints (I only had 24 hrs 🕐⚡ free at the weekend plus an hour here and there in the evenings).

 I'm envisaging the app to be made up of a main user view with filters, and a Movie List component and a rating slider.